our curriculum

 The Early Years Foundation Stage (EYFS) sets out the learning and development requirements that all providers must meet, ensuring every child in their care has the opportunity to grow and develop as an individual.
 It also includes statutory requirements, making sure children are cared for in a safe, nurturing, and supportive environment.

 Each setting has the flexibility to put its own unique twist on how these requirements are delivered, including different approaches, learning environments, and activities.
-At our preschool, we ensure that our environment and activities are inclusive, so every child can access opportunities to learn, explore, and thrive.

 what does the EYFS look like in our setting?